tony-rsa/ToyRobot_MazeRunner/README.md

 # Problem - Toy Robot

-* Modify `robot.py` to solve the problem as stated in the topic content.
+* Modify your `robot.py` and other modules from *Toy Robot 4* to solve the problem as stated in the topic content.
 * You can run the program using the instructions in *To Run* below.
 * You can test technical correctness by running the unit tests as in the section *To Test* below.